sibyakin/yarfu/README.md

 currently only jpeg, png and gif formats are supported

+go v1.8 required (becouse of context needed for graceful shutdown)

  - all uploaded images can be reached via /public/filename url
  - all valid uploaded images will have 100x100 thumb image via /public/thumb\_filename url
  - multiple files, multipart/form-data requests supported